-So in order to get people to click-through from your marketing offer email, you need to take steps to reduce that anxiety.
+So, in order to get people to click through from your marketing offer email, you need to take steps to reduce that anxiety.

-A great way to do this by including social proof elements, such as testimonials, in your campaigns.
+A great way to do this is by including social proof elements, such as testimonials, in your campaigns.

-5. A prominent call to action button
+5. A prominent call-to-action button

-When it comes to creating a high-converting marketing offer email, the final piece of the puzzle is using a prominent call to action button.
+When it comes to creating a high-converting marketing offer email, the final piece of the puzzle is using a prominent call-to-action button.

-This is important because buttons make it clear to the reader what the next step is and encourage them to click-through.
+This is important because buttons make it clear to the reader what the next step is and encourage them to click through.